martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

 In a CC/BM planning, work is placed as close as possible to the end of the schedule.
 This way, work in progress is minimized and costs are made as late as possible.
 The problem with this as-late-as-possible (ALAP) schedule is that all activities become critical, so any activity delay will become a project delay.
 Since that is not very cash money, **buffers** are inserted at key points.

+//TODO

 ## 7 - Project control

 //TODO

+# Questions

+> On what types of projects does SRA work the best?

+Highly parallel projects.